Sandy Skoglund: Radioactive Cats (1980)

+Revenge of the Goldfish (1981)

-Another well recognized composition of Skoglund's, is a fantastical arrangement featuring numerous goldfish hovering above two people in bed late at night, called Revenge of the Goldfish (1981).
+Another well recognized composition of Skoglund's, is a fantastical arrangement featuring 119 handcrafted goldfish hovering above two people in bed late at night, called Revenge of the Goldfish (1981).
 The artwork was used as cover art for the Inspiral Carpets 1992 album, also titled Revenge of the Goldfish.
 Revenge of the Goldfish utilizes a variety of elements of art and design, including the juxtaposition of complementary colors, scale, and balance.
 All of these aspects contribute to the artworks' dramatic effect.
 The background consists of a monochromatic deep blue, which is reminiscent of both nighttime and the ocean.
 This blue is contrasted by bright orange goldfish floating through the room.
 Skoglund arranged the human models from a vantage point that makes their identities ambiguous to the viewer.

+Maybe Babies (1983)

+Skoglund's installation and staged photograph Maybe Babies features larger than life babies sculpted in clay, then cast in polyester resin.
+The babies are strewn across a sci-fi inspired landscape made from piles of black aquarium sand and old TV antennas painted with black and green stripes.
+In the May 1983 issue of Artforum, critic Charles Hagen describes the work as having, “The basic elements of a classic horror film…the threatening monsters from the Id mindlessly swarming Out There, just beyond the lamp-lit security of a middle-class home.”

+“True Fiction One” and “True Fiction Two”(1985)

 In 1985, Skoglund completed a series titled "True Fiction One".
 The process of creating the series incorporated the photomontage technique.
 Skoglund began by taking photographs of candid street and domestic scenes in black and white, later adding color to them in the darkroom.
 Then she cut and pasted pieces of the photographs into collaged compositions and rephotographed them using an 8 by 10 large format camera.
 In 2005, she revisited the series, this time utilizing digital tools like Photoshop to alter the images.
 The revamped series of compositions is called "True Fiction Two."

+Sock Situation (1986)

+For a Christmas display at Barneys New York department store, Skoglund set up a whimsical and stylish scene within a monochromatic green painted kitchen strewn with red socks.
+Three mannequins in tuxedos stand unyielding.
+The mannequin in the middle is holding a vacuum cleaner.
+The items used in the installation were chosen from merchandise on sale in the store.